Adamant-im/AIPs/AIPS/aip-12.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-Transferring external (non-ADM) tokens in chats is possible due to [public storage of wallet addresses in blockcahin, AIP 13](https://aips.adamant.im/AIPS/aip-13).
+Transferring external (non-ADM) tokens in chats is possible due to [public storage of wallet addresses in blockchain, AIP 13](https://aips.adamant.im/AIPS/aip-13).

 As such transactions actually goes through own tokens' networks, special ADM messages needed to show them in chats.